 The left part is scrollable, so you can scroll through all the items on your hard disk plus the admin items.
-You can use the mouse wheel or use can simply scroll if on touch device.
-The items are organized by alphabets.
+You can use the mouse wheel or use can simply scroll it on a touch device.
+The items are organized by alphabet.
 The first part of Start Menu – left side is Most Used Programs followed by Recently Installed programs.
 The All Items option also shows “New” if you have installed any new programs.

-The right part, (towards the right of red line I drew in the image above) is the place where you can pin items.
-And you can change location, shape and size of icons.
+The right part, (towards the right of the red line I drew in the image above) is the place where you can pin items.
+And you can change the location, shape, and size of icons.
 There is nothing more you can do unless you get creative and think of something that you can share with us.

 Customizing the Start Menu

 When it comes to customizing the Start Menu, you do have many options.
-You can pin items to Start menu’s right side and changing the size and location of the shortcuts, and more.
+You can pin items to the Start menu’s right side and change the size and location of the shortcuts, and more.
 The left part – All Items – can be customized by dragging and dropping to arrange them but the scope is limited to Alphabetical arrangement.
-You can pin to the right side by right clicking on the menu item and click Pin To Start.
-If on Touch device, tap and hold until the context menu appears.
-The items on the right side can resized to small, medium, large and wide as it was in Windows 8.1.
+You can pin to the right side by right-clicking on the menu item and clicking Pin To Start.
+If on a Touch device, tap and hold until the context menu appears.
+The items on the right side can be resized to small, medium, large, and wide as it was in Windows 8.1.
 For some items, only small and medium sizes are present.
 You can also turn off the Live tiles to save processor energy.